Exeter, Ontario: History

-Exeter was first founded in the winter of 1832 by the Irish settlers James and Jane Willis accompanied by the explorer Sir Michael Jacques.
+Exeter was first settled in the winter of 1832 by the Irish settlers James and Jane Willis.
 By 1853, Exeter had grown into a community of over 300 with the help of Isaac Carling bringing immigrants from the Exeter and Devon areas of England.
 The original Carling homestead, a designated historical landmark still stands on Huron St.W.
 It was on July 1, 1873, when the settlements north and south of the Ausable River (Francistown and Exeter respectively) merged to form the Village of Exeter.

 The first written reference to Exeter was by Rev. William Proudfoot who passed through the area in 1833.
 He described the area as having "excellent soil" with the trees "being chiefly maple, elm, oak, ironwood and black ash".
 When he passed through the area through London Road, which was barely a trail, there were only two dwellings in what is now Exeter.
 They were the homes of James Willis and William McConnell.
 Proudfoot spent the night in McConnell's home which also served as a tavern for the area.

 Railway service arrived in Exeter in the 1870s.
 This was in the form of the London, Huron and Bruce Railway.
 Incorporated in 1871, it was leased to the Great Western Railway in 1873, which also provided financial guarantees for its construction costs.
 Completed in 1876, it was built northward from a junction near London, crossing the original Grand Trunk Railway mainline (later the CN Forest Subdivision) at Lucan Crossing, the Buffalo and Lake Huron Railway (later the CN Goderich Subdivision) at Clinton Junction, and terminating at Wingham Junction with the Wellington, Grey and Bruce Railway.
 It passed through Exeter on its way from Lucan Crossing to Clinton Junction.

 A rail yard existed in Exeter by 1949, as well as a spur line serving the Exeter Produce and Storage Company.
 By this time, the railway had come under the management of the Grand Trunk conglomerate and, later, the Canadian National Railways (CN).
 The line was later sold to the Goderich-Exeter Railway (GEXR) in 1991.

 Exeter eventually became a town of over 4,700 people.
 Paintings of some of Exeter's historical citizens, by the late artist Harry Burke, may be seen at the Exeter Legion Hall.

 Exeter was damaged by an F2 tornado on December 12, 1946.